liminghuang/asrock_deskmini310_hackintosh/README.md

 - [x] Graphics(Intel UHD 630)

 ## Issues
-If you are using FCPX, system will hang/freeze in FCPX when you add some video effects.
+~~If you are using FCPX, system will hang/freeze in FCPX when you add some video effects.
 Please disable background rendering in FCPX first.
-It's macOS 10.14.3 issue, someone report that 10.14.4 beta has already fixed this issue, let's wait the version release.(finger crossed!)
+It's macOS 10.14.3 issue, someone report that 10.14.4 beta has already fixed this issue, let's wait the version release.(finger crossed!)~~

+After upgraded to 10.14.4, FCPX is running smoothly, enable background rendering and everything is fine.

 ## Snapshot
 ![About](https://github.com/liminghuang/asrock_deskmini310_hackintosh/raw/master/snapshot/about.png)